 News & EVENTSMaverick Crawford, III and Marissa Hinton represented the College of Public Policy as its most outstanding students.
 They were officially recognized at the Student Government Association's 42nd University Life Awards Ceremony on April 5.
 All NEWS >

 The UTSA Master of Social Work (MSW) program prepares students for advanced social work practice.
-The program was established in 2005 and accredited by the Council on Social Work Education in 2008.
-The program is in the last stage of the process for re-accreditation in 2012.
 Graduates work in professional positions serving diverse individuals, families, groups, organizations, and communities (see National Association of Social Workers website for more information about the profession and career opportunities).
 Students graduating from the program demonstrate a commitment to cultural competence, multidimensional contextual practice, social responsibility, and transformative social work.

 Admission requirements for all students include:

 - A completed graduate application form submitted to the UTSA Graduate School, including official transcripts from all colleges and universities attended;

 - A narrative statement addressing interest in and fit with the UTSA MSW program, not to exceed 1250 words (approximately five pages) Click here for a PDF version of the narrative statement guidelines.

 - Three department recommendation forms completed by professionals familiar with the applicant’s preparation for graduate social work education;

 - Department forms documenting prior professional and volunteer experiences and academic preparation in the liberal arts;